-The discount rate used to measure the total pension asset was 7.25 percent.
-The projections of cash flows used to determine the discount rate assumed that employer contributions will continue to follow the current funding policies.
-Based on those assumptions, the fiduciary net position of PERS was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rates of return on pension plan investments were applied to all periods of projected benefit payments to determine the total pension liabilities of each plan.
+The discount rate used to measure the total pension liability was 7.25 percent.
+The projection of cash flows used to determine the discount rates assumed that employer contributions will continue to follow the current funding policies.
+Based on these assumptions, the fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rates of return on pension plan investments were applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Fund's proportionate share of the net pension asset to changes in the discount rate
+Sensitivity of the Fund's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate

-The following table presents the Fund's net pension asset calculated using the current discount rate of 7.25 percent as well as the Fund's proportionate share of the net pension asset would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate:
+The following table presents the Fund's proportionate share of the net pension liability calculated using the current discount rate of 7.25 percent as well as the Fund's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower or one-percentage-point higher than the current rate:

-Fund's proportionate share of the Net Pension Asset (Liability)
+Fund's Proportionate Share of the Net Pension Liability (Asset)

-1% Decrease 1% Increase
+1% Decrease Discount Rate 1% Increase

 6.25% 7.25% 8.25%

-\$ (7,539) \$ 659,782 \$ 1,223
+\$ 660,794 \$ 93,388 \$ (392,230)